-All submitted manuscripts are subject to initial appraisal by the Editor, and, if found suitable for further consideration, to peer review by independent, anonymous expert referees (blind peer-review process).
-In general, the reviewer reports are based on the originality of the research, methods, ethical considerations, consistent presentation of the results and analysis of the research with respect to literature.
-Reviewers are allotted four weeks to review a manuscript.
+In general, the reviewer reports are based on the originality of the studies, methods, ethical considerations, consistent presentation of the findings and results, and analysis of the studies with respect to literature.
+This evaluation is done according to the following:

-Based on the review done by the reviewers, editor reports the author(s) in two weeks at the latest along with the suggestions and commends made by the reviewers.
-In this process the research that are not accepted for publication are returned without request for plagiarism detection.
-The final decision about the accepted research is made based on the results of the plagiarism detection report.
+Based on the review done by the field editor and reviewers, editors report the views of the editorial board to the author(s) in a week at the latest along with the suggestions made by the field editor and reviewers.
+In this process, the studies that are not accepted for publication are returned without a request for plagiarism detection.
+The final decision about the accepted studies is made based on the results of the plagiarism detection report.